 Like with the most Hindu religious Shrines it is not possible to ascertain when exactly the pilgrimage to the Holy Shrine started.
 But the geological study of the Holy Cave indicates that it is nearly a million years old.
-In the Hindu epic Mahabharat one can find the mention of this holy Shrine.
-According to Mahabharat legend Arjun, the chief warrior of Pandavs, upon the advice of Sri Krishna meditated upon the Mother Goddess and sought blessings for victory over Kaurvas in the battlefield of Kurukshetra.
-It is said that after the victory Pandavs were the first to build the temples at Kol Kandoli and Bhawan in reverence and gratitude for the Mother Goddess.
+In the Hindu epic Mahabharata one can find the mention of this holy Shrine.
+According to Mahabharata legend Arjun, the chief warrior of Pandavas, upon the advice of Sri Krishna meditated upon the Mother Goddess and sought blessings for victory over Kaurvas in the battlefield of Kurukshetra.
+It is said that after the victory Pandavas were the first to build the temples at Kol Kandoli and Bhawan in reverence and gratitude for the Mother Goddess.
 While some Hindu traditions quote that this Shrine is the holiest of all Shaktipeethas because at this place the skull of Mata Sati fell.

 Route to Shri Mata Vaishno Devi